kiwi0fruit/ultimate-question/reddit2.md

 Use idea of the artificial life model with natural selection as a basis for the self-justifying theory of everything.
 This means taking inspiration in natural selection of biological life (**NS**).
 Also adding Occam's razor (**OR**) to the picture.

 * Time is discrete and countable infinite, there was the first moment of existence of the Universe, space is discrete and finite (OR).
 We can start thinking about it with a graph-like structure.
 * The are individuals and environment (NS).
-The individuals are the environment for other individuals (OR).
+The individuals are the environment for other individuals - there is nothing except individuals (OR).
 At the beginning of the Universe there were only one or two individuals (OR).
 * Reproduction: individual has a potential to reproduce itself (NS).
 Individuals can double (OR).
 * Heredity: properties of the individuals are inherited in reproduction (NS).
 * Variation: when the individual reproduces itself, the reproduction does not occur precisely but with changes that are partly random/spontaneous (NS).